ivillamadrid/FloodMapping/docs/source/claws.rst

 With  :math:`0 \le \Psi \le 1` and :math:`0 \le \Theta \le 1` allows for stability even with :math:`CFL \gt 1`

-The price is, as briefly seen, that the solving algorithm and coding are more complex but the execution can be faster, depending also on the domain mesh division and hardware processing units (CPU, GPU or TPU).
+The price is, as briefly seen, that the solving algorithm and coding are more complex but the execution can be faster, depending also on the domain mesh division and its hardware distribution among processing units (CPU, GPU or TPU).

 To know more visit: